 The pack trip into camp is done with saddle horse and pack mules, but all hunting is done on foot.
 Camp staff will provide you with advise on navigating the terrain and insight on how wildlife uses the hunt area.

 The base camp is pre-set.
-We accommodate two hunters per tent with a total of six guests per hunt.
-Individuals and small groups will be added to the trip until the camp capacity of six is reached.
+We accommodate two hunters per tent with a total of six or seven guests per hunt.
+Individuals and small groups will be added to the trip until the camp capacity is reached.

 We staff the trip with a cook/camp tender.
 The cook takes care of all kitchen and camp tending duties.
 All food is provided.
 Our packer will check in with the camp regularly to retrieve game.

 For safety considerations, and so there is adequate manpower to bone out, pack and hang meat, hunters will need to go out in pairs.
 We will pack meat from locations that can safely be reached with mules.
 Generally, this means the nearest Forest Service system trail or cleared packer’s trail to the kill site.
 It is the hunter’s responsibility to dress, cape, and hang game.
 He will then need to lead the packer back to where meat has been hung and help him load the mules.